DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 ### When you start entering data

-* There's a specialized endpoint for bulk data entry at `/data_entry` not linked anywhere, this should
+* There's a specialized endpoint for bulk data entry at `/data_entry` not linked anywhere.
+This has most of the info in one form and helps speed the data entry process up.

 ## gl hf